AndreaPasqualini/numerical_methods_macroeconomics/scraping/readme.md

 # Disclaimer
 I want the reader to be aware of the following: web scraping might put you into trouble.
-It might be illegal activity in your Country, violating a website Terms and Conditions or it might simply be considered unethical.
+It might be illegal activity in your Country, it might violate a website Terms and Conditions or it might simply be considered unethical.
 Whatever you do with the material you find here, make sure you understand the risks and the responsibility that you are taking on.
 I suggest you read [this zine](https://www.crummy.com/software/BeautifulSoup/zine/), written by the developer of BeautifulSoup.
 Let me also remind you that the code you find here is covered by the [MIT license](../LICENSE), meaning in particular that I do not share the responsibility of what _you_ do with my code.